Skip to main content

 Permit reminder: Some cities regulate tree trimming on protected specimens.
 Check local requirements.

 Tree safety inspections in Woodside cost $250–$400 for visual assessments to $1,200–$2,500+ for full-property inventories.
 Written reports, resistograph decay detection, construction tree protection plans, and WUI fire zone assessments are common services.
 Woodside's equestrian estates often feature multiple large heritage trees with complex conditions.
-If you're planning construction, purchasing property, or concerned about a leaning or declining tree, a certified arborist report strengthens your position with the Planning Department and protects your liability.

 Tree Safety Inspection Costs in Woodside, CA (2026)